To find out how to interpret bias in recruitment, we also have a great eBook on inclusive hiring.

 Acquired – reflecting our experience of the world around us and covering things like education, life knowledge, learned values and skills, socio-economic mobility, political beliefs.
 These are developed, earned or achieved over time.

 It’s the combination of inherent and acquired traits that make people and societies diverse.
-This holistic view of culture, background, life experience, education, values and perspectives is a top priority for recruiters and employers alike.
+This holistic view of culture, background, life experience, education, values, and perspectives is a top priority for recruiters and employers alike, emphasizing the need for effective diversity hiring platforms and tools.

 By removing biases against individuals or groups of candidates, the process of finding the best candidates to be considered for the role can be based on merit and all the qualities identified as essential for the role and the organisation.